amahi/docs/amahi-8.md

 title: Install Amahi 8
 ---

+# Important Note

+<span class="label label-important">WARNING</span>
+**This Amahi release is unsupported at this time!
+Please use a supported release!

 Welcome to to the **Amahi 8** release!

 There are some ways to get Amahi 8 up and running.
 The best and recommended way is installing from scratch.